VSlip/azarbijan_technologia-Hackthon-/README.md

 ##Future Enhancements

-Main Goal: Addition of an API to collect sleep monitoring data, exercise data from your Wear OS Smartwatch, and categorize it into Productivity and Non-Productivity.
+-**Main Goal:** Addition of an API to collect sleep monitoring data, exercise data from your Wear OS Smartwatch, and categorize it into Productivity and Non-Productivity.

-Usage Trends: Analyze long-term trends to identify patterns and make more informed decisions about your digital well-being.
+-**Usage Trends:** Analyze long-term trends to identify patterns and make more informed decisions about your digital well-being.

-Web Dashboard: Access your data and manage your account from any web browser.
+-**Web Dashboard:** Access your data and manage your account from any web browser.

 ## Getting Started